palanisamy-hari/my-book-store-app/README.md

 ## Book Store Application

-This application was developed using NodeJS and MongoDB Backend Service.
+This application was developed using NodeJS

 ## Local execution